miitestingacc/keeganturnerdev.github.io/_posts/2023-10-28-Monitor instances with Grafana.md

 sudo apt upgrade -y
 ```

-Copy the second command and paste it into your Linux server terminal
+Copy the second command from the Grafana agent configuration tool
+and paste it into your Linux server terminal

 ![copycommand](/assets/copycommand.jpg)